 - Not behave in any manner that is disruptive to the progress of instruction and learning environment.

-Each faculty member develops the content and criteria for reviewing and grading student performance.
+Each faculty member develops the content and criteria for reviewing and grading your performance.
 Some factors include class participation, quality of work, receptivity to new ideas and experimentation, as well as attendance and behavior.

-Withdrawal and Refunds
+Withdrawal + Refunds

 Rhode Island School of Design does not discriminate on the basis of race, color, religion, age, sex, sexual orientation, gender identity or expression, disability, national origin, veteran status, or any other characteristic protected by law in admission to, participation in, or administration of its educational programs and activities; in employment; or in its other programs and activities.
 Learn more about our non-discrimination policy.

 The Family Educational Rights and Privacy Act (FERPA) affords you certain rights with respect to your education records.